-Four (4) Five (5) foot wide, 4-inch thick sidewalks shall be provided adjacent to public rights-of-way with NCDOT or Town of Smithfield approval, as may be applicable.
+Four (4) Five (5) foot wide, 4-inch thick sidewalks shall be required on the street right-of-way or adjacent to the street right-of-way in a public easement.
+The sidewalk(s) shall comply with the Town of Smithfield Standard Detail and Specifications Manual. provided adjacent to public rightsof-way with NCDOT or Town of Smithfield approval, as may be applicable.